 There are several different versions of how the first Ipoh white coffee was created.
 However, most sources agree that the story begins in the 19th century in Ipoh’s Old Town area.

 During this time, the British were in charge, and Perak was a flourishing tin-mining state.
 Since many foreign tin-mining corporations set up bases in Ipoh, their Western staff naturally brought with them their way of life.
 That included coffee, just how they liked it: bitter, punchy, and acidic.
 The locals (many Hainanese immigrants whose families and ancestors had sailed to Malaysia during the Qing dynasty) weren’t big on the Western-style coffee and decided to modify it to suit the palate of the Chinese population.
 And just like that, sweet, creamy and aromatic Ipoh white coffee was born.

 There’s no doubt that Ipoh is the best place to try the real white coffee.
 If you ever find yourself in the city in northwestern Malaysia, be sure to check out the legendary Sin Yoon Loong stall in Jalan Timah, which has been around since the 1930s.
 There is also Chang Jiang White Coffee in Jalan Windsor; they sell their signature coffee in two-in-one sachets so you can easily enjoy the taste of white coffee in the comfort of your own home.

 Ipoh white coffee isn’t just well-loved in Malaysia.
-In New York, it’s found a home in Kopitiam, a cafe on Canal Street.
+In New York, it’s found a home in Kopitiam, a cafe on East Broadway.
 The Malaysian owners use olive oil instead of margarine to roast the coffee beans.
 It’s recommended that you opt for a side of kaya toast to go with your order of white coffee to complete the experience – wherever you are in the world!